-• Qualifications
+Qualifications

-The academic staff members are divided into two categories: full-time and parttime.
-The number of full-time staff members is 20, while the number of part-time staff depends upon the number of students and the needs of the Department.
-The academic staff members, who are between 27 and 70 years of age, have relatively adequate experience ranging from 1 year to 35 years.
+The academic staff members are divided into two categories: full-time and part time.
+The number of full-time staff members is 18, while the number of part-time staff depends upon the number of students and the needs of the Department.
+The academic staff members, who are between 27 and 70 years of age, have been referred on the basis of excellent experience and achievements.

-• Specializations
+Specializations

-Full-time as well as part-time teaching staff members have various specialisations that can be divided into two categories (Pharmaceutical Sciences, and Clinical Sciences).
+Full-time as well as part-time teaching staff members have various specializations that can be divided into two categories (Pharmaceutical Sciences, and Clinical Sciences).